nesi/pan_ip_switchtopology/Readme.md

 This must be run when the host file changes, or a host's MAC address changes (eg after a HW fault).
 It creates *conf/arp.out* , which holds a map of MAC address to host details.

+##Work to do

+Need to record the expected state, and compare against it, so I can highlight changes and faults.

 ##Example *conf/config.json*,
 ```
 {